eciggaar/devops-workshop/README.md

 ## Learning objectives

 This workshop is all about creating and deploying a Quarkus application as a Knative service on OpenShift using a modern CI/CD workflow.
 It is inspired on two great existing blogs on this topic, written by David Sancho (see Resources section for the links).
-In this first part of the workshop, we will focus on setting up a Tekton pipeline and deploying a simple Quarkus application with it.
+In this first part of the workshop, we will focus on setting up a Tekton pipeline and then to use this pipeline to deploy a simple Quarkus application.

 It more detail, this part of the workshop covers: